-in Monroe County.
+education and enforcement also play vital roles in ensuring a safe and efficient network.
 The proposed network would significantly increase active transportation, but there are other opportunities for walking and bicycling in the county.
 The CATP recommended policy actions aim to maintain and encourage active transportation.
 Applying these recommendations now will ensure a strong policy framework as the county active transportation network expands.
 Certain actions may take effect immediately while others depend upon the successful implementation of this plan.
 The Program and Policy Recommendations Memorandum divides 29 program and policy actions into five categories: